 - Test administrators are the individuals responsible for presenting the test to students and monitoring testing.
 They might contact you with questions about managing test materials and student data. - Technology coordinators are the individuals responsible for the successful installation, deployment, and configuration of the software used for online testing.
-They might contact you with questions about locating resources and communicating with test administrators.
+They might contact you with questions about locating resources and communicating with test administrators. - Classroom teachers need to understand when students will be pulled from class for testing.
+It's also helpful for classroom teachers to understand why language proficiency testing is critical to students' academic success and how all educators can use ACCESS for ELLs scores to inform classroom language support.

-Your role is to facilitate a positive working relationship between test administrators and technology coordinators so technical issues can be resolved quickly throughout the testing window.
+Your role is to facilitate positive working relationships among test administrators, technology coordinators, and classroom teachers so that technical issues can be resolved quickly throughout the testing window and the whole testing process gives educators the information they need to positively impact students' academic experiences.